A survey of some of the very human and vaguely embarrassing conditions that stalk men. And just to be fair, we have a women’s edition, too.

 7. Ha, ha.
 I Need a Bra.
 Very Funny

 For most guys the dreaded man-boob effect is simply due to loose skin and weaker chest muscles.
-The good news: You can counteract the sagginess by lifting weights, says Camron Nelson, M.D., president of the Cooper Clinic in Dallas.
+The good news: You can counteract the sagginess by lifting weights, Nelson says.
 Pumping up won't fix the problem on its own if you're carrying extra pounds, though; you have to cut back on your meal sizes, too.
 Try this...

 Work your pecs.
 Do strength training for your chest, arms and shoulders a few times a week.
 If you're using weight machines, good basics include chest presses, lateral pull-downs and shoulder presses.